Are Settlement Agreements Taxable?

 If an employee serves his notice (i.e. works this notice) or spends it on garden leave then this should be clearly documented in their settlement agreement.
 If it isn’t documented there is a risk that HM Revenue & Customs will deduct tax and NI from any sums attributable to that notice period.

 All sums outside of contractual payments (emoluments) are tax-free provided that they are less than £30,000.
 Any payments above this will be taxable.
-However, payments above that figure may be deemed tax-free if they can properly be regarded as payments directly into a pension scheme or alternatively a payment for injury to feelings.
+However, payments above that figure may be deemed tax-free if they can properly be regarded as payments directly into a pension scheme.
+Alternatively, they may also be tax-free if they are payments for injury to feelings.

 Payments made directly into a pension scheme will only be tax-free provided they are within the statutory limits applicable for pension payments.